Need more information to help you decide whether counselling or psychotherapy is right for you? Check out the answers to some common questions below:

 You will be asked what you most desire; what your hopes and vision for yourself and your life are.

-The aim of therapy is to dive deep, explore, excavate the hidden treasures from your experiences, and learn new skills to heal and activate a different, better present, now.
+The aim of therapy is to dive deep, explore, excavate the hidden treasures from your experiences, learn new skills to heal past wounds, and activate a different, better present, now.

 How can I book and pay for sessions?